Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Assessment of probabilistic cluster classifications

 \paragraph{Comparison with literature classifications.} Comparison against CARMA \citep{massari19,massari23}\footnote{Available at \url{https://www.oas.inaf.it/it/ricerca/m2-it/carma-it/}} via a row-normalised confusion matrix shows strong diagonal dominance: Sagittarius and lowE are recovered with perfect consistency; H99 at 86\%; GSE at 84\% (with limited leakage into H99 and Seq due to known inner-halo overlap); and Sequoia at 83\%.
-Global metrics yield ARI $= 0.595$ and NMI $= 0.728$; a probability-weighted agreement score of 0.473 confirms that discrepancies are confined to low-confidence transition objects.
-Agreement with \citet{youakim25} is equally strong: GSE-related subgroups (G2, sg-3/4/5) are recovered at $p_{\rm max} \gtrsim 0.9$; the Sequoia subgroup (G4, sg-8) is cleanly identified; Sagittarius is perfectly separated; and G1 ``Splash'' clusters map preferentially to our lowE family, consistent with an early heated-population interpretation.
+Global metrics yield an Adjusted Rand Index (ARI) of 0.595 and a Normalized Mutual Information (NMI) of 0.728; a probability-weighted agreement score of 0.473 confirms that discrepancies are confined to low-confidence transition objects.
+Agreement with \citet{youakim25} is equally strong: GSE-related subgroups (G2, sg-3/4/5) are recovered at $p_{\rm max} \gtrsim 0.9$; the Sequoia subgroup (G4, sg-8) is cleanly identified; Sagittarius is perfectly separated; and G1 `Splash' clusters map preferentially to our lowE family, consistent with an early heated-population interpretation.

 \paragraph{Inter-family separability.} Mahalanobis distances between family centroids confirm the picture above.
 Sagittarius is strongly isolated ($d > 90$ from GSE and H99).
-GSE, H99, and lowE partially overlap ($d \approx 4$--5), and the \textit{in situ}--lowE separation is the smallest in the sample ($d \sim 2.7$), reflecting their shared inner-halo phase space rather than a common progenitor.
+GSE, H99, and lowE partially overlap ($d \approx 4$--5), and the in situ--lowE separation is the smallest in the sample ($d \sim 2.7$), reflecting their shared inner-halo phase space rather than a common progenitor.
 Sequoia sits at intermediate separations from GSE and H99 ($d \approx 5$--8), consistent with its retrograde but partially overlapping location.
 The global silhouette score of 0.167 is moderate but physically expected: long-term phase mixing erases sharp boundaries between early accretion structures, so clean separation is not anticipated.

 Taken together, these tests confirm that the classification is statistically robust and physically consistent with the known dynamical structure of the MW GC system.

 \longtab[1]{

 }